paradigmxyz/reth/book/db/README.md

 ```

 This last example uses the `DbTx::cursor()` method to get a `Cursor`.
-The [`Cursor`]() type provides is a way to traverse through rows in a database table, one row at a time.
-It allows you to perform an operation on each row in the table individually, like updating, an existing value.
+The `Cursor` type provides a way to traverse through rows in a database table, one row at a time.
+A cursor enables the program to perform an operation (updating, deleting, ect) on each row in the table individually.
 The following code snippet gets a cursor for a few different tables in the database.

+//TODO: was in `crates/stages/src/stages/execution.rs`
 [File: ]()
 ```rust ignore
 // Get next canonical block hashes to execute.